Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 Also called **key-value stores**
 Basically a java map or a python dictionary
 ####  Column-based
 What is the average number of credits earned by all students?
-Going by the relational database above, we would have to go through each row and extract the value for Credits_Earned.
+Going by the relational database above, we would have to go through each row and extract the value for `Credits_Earned`.
 That means unnecessarily reading names, degrees, and other unrelated fields.
-What if, instead, we only consider the Credits_Earned column?
+What if, instead, we only consider the `Credits_Earned` column?
 Column-based databases shine when answering questions like this.
 They use columns that are stored in separate files.
 Apache Cassandra is a popular example.
+Cassandra queries are written in CQL - Cassandra Query Language

-CQL - Cassandra Query Language keyspace - a logical grouping of tables
+keyspace - a logical grouping of tables
 `describe keyspaces;`

-#### Document-Oriented Databses
+#### Document-Oriented Databases
 Also called **document stores**. **MongoDB** is a popular DBMS for document stores.
-These are a type of key-value databses. but the values are documents. the documents have metadata that define how data can be retrieved.
+These are a type of key-value databases. but the values are documents. the documents have metadata that define how data can be retrieved.
 These documents are stored as JSON objects and can contain complex data, including other documents.

 ### JSON
-Javascript object notation is a light way of storing and transfering data over the web.
+JavaScript object notation is a light way of storing and transferring data over the web.
 Every major programming language has modules for parsing JSON.
 Example of JSON:
 ```json
 {